 Difference

 Compute the difference of two inputs.
-Report the value a port “a” minus the value of the port labelled “b”.
+Report the value a port “a” minus the value of the port labeled “b”.
 On a reset, all existing values are forgotten.

+If the data types of both inputs are Date, then the result will be the difference in time between the inputs, expressed as seconds.
+If only one of the input data types is a date, the output will be NaN with a bad quality.

 Properties: